Mindful Living Creates Happiness – Spirituality

 That is not the goal of life!
 Life in the physical plane is one of contrast and struggles that serve as a catalyst in the transformation of expansion of our soul, our spirit, and ultimately, the development of conscious evolution.

 If we look outward it is an endless journey to finding happiness.
-If we turn inward and it is just one moment, where everything changes.
-We are no longer in pursuit of joy, but rather our lives become an expression of our own joyfulness, the way a flower effortlessly releases its fragrance.
+If we turn inward?
+It is just one moment, where everything changes.
+We are no longer involved in an external pursuit of joy, but rather our lives become an expression of our own joyfulness, the way a flower effortlessly releases its fragrance.